MSPs pass gender reforms but UK Government threatens block

 The Bill was passed after lengthy debate at Holyrood, by 86 votes to 39.

-The UK Government has said it may block Scotland’s controversial new gender recognition laws.
+The UK Government has said it may block Scotland’s controversial new gender recognition laws – but Holyrood has warned any attempt to do so would be “vigorously contested”.

 MSPs voted to pass the Gender Recognition Reform (Scotland) Bill by 86 votes to 39 on Thursday, which will remove the need for a medical diagnosis of gender dysphoria to obtain a gender recognition certificate (GRC).